Physiomedical - the doctrine or practice of natural healing, specificially by the use of herbal medicines.

-Origin mid 19th centrury, earliest use found in 'Physio-medical Recorder'.
+Origin mid 19th centrury, earliest use found in 'Physio-medical Recorder.

-The aim of EquiNatural is to proactively support equine health, body and vitality, on a personal level, via a physiomedical approach, to restore a healthy equilibrium and the functioning integrity, the ‘vital force’, of our client's horse.
-TaDah!
+"There is a herb growing for every disease," so said Abbe Kneipp (1821-1897), original founder of the Naturopathic Medicine movement.
+And I agree, because the aim of EquiNatural is to proactively support equine health, body and vitality, on a personal level, via a physiomedical approach, to restore a healthy equilibrium and the functioning integrity, the ‘vital force’, of our client's horse.

-However, I'm so often asked how herbs work, so here's a page on my take on it all, and from a horse's perspective.
+However, I'm so often asked how herbs work, so here's my take on it all, and from a horse's perspective.
 Every plant is aromatic via its volatile (essential) oil, and horses are extremely sensitive to these oils.
 They instinctively know, through a plant's natural aroma, which ones will benefit them medicinally.